Democrats look to diversify ranks in bid to keep Senate - NewsBreak

 In the build-up to November, Democratic candidates of color are taking the lead in primaries nationwide, a marked contrast from past early cycles that have sent white candidates to victory, sometimes over minority contenders.

 “You’re starting to see candidates’ backgrounds and experiences reflect those that they’re trying to represent,” said Antjuan Seawright, an adviser to House Majority Whip James Clyburn (D-S.C.), who has endorsed Lt.
-Gov. Mandela Barnes (D) in the upcoming Wisconsin Senate contest.McCaul tests positive for COVID-19 in latest congressional breakthrough
+Gov. Mandela Barnes (D) in the upcoming Wisconsin Senate contest.Lakewood officer who killed spree shooter released from hospital

 Barnes, who is the first Black official to serve as Wisconsin’s lieutenant governor, has consistently led the 11 other Democrats running in the Democratic Senate primary by double digits.
 He currently holds a 29-point electoral lead, according to an internal poll from his campaign released exclusively to The Hill on Friday.